tasdevani21/code-with-engineering-playbook/developer-experience/recipes/remote-debugging/kubernetes-dashboard/kubernetes-dashboard.md

   - view, create, modify, and delete Kubernetes resources
   - view basic resource metrics including resource usage for Kubernetes objects
   - viewing and accessing logs
+  - exec into the container
+  - live view of the pods state (e.g. started, terminating, etc)

 ## Limitations/Out of Scope